parmegv/leap_doc/docs/design/soledad.md

 [Crypton](https://crypton.io/) - Similar goals to Soledad, but in javascript for HTML5 applications.

+[Mylar](https://github.com/strikeout/mylar) - Like Crypton, Mylar can be used to write secure HTML5 applications in javascript.
+Uniquely, it includes support for homomorphic encryption to allow server-side searches.

+[Firefox Sync](https://wiki.mozilla.org/Services/Sync) - A client-encrypted data sync from Mozilla, designed to securely synchronize bookmarks and other browser settings.

 [U1DB](http://pythonhosted.org/u1db/) - Similar API as Soledad, without encryption.

-[Firefox Sync](https://wiki.mozilla.org/Services/Sync) - A client-encrypted data sync from Mozilla, designed to securely synchronize bookmarks and other browser settings.

 Soledad protocol
 ===================================